theclarkofben/Old-ClarkBen.com/README.md

-# Clarkben.com
+# Old Clarkben.com

-This is a website I made for myself using jQuery/CSS/HTML/PHP.
+This is the old version of my personal website.
+It was made using jQuery/CSS/HTML/PHP and has a simple media query to switch to a basic mobile version.